ethz-asl/lcd/python/README.md

-# Preprocess and train data in tensorflow

-This repository is for
-1. preprocessing the lines data got from ros package `line_ros_utility`
+This package contains Python scripts that serve the following purposes:
+1. Processing the lines data obtained from the package `line_ros_utility`, to obtain the virtual-camera images associated to the lines and compacting storing all the data (in _pickle_ files) to later feed them to a neural network;
-2. training with triplet loss to get the embeddings for lines
+2. Training the neural network that will be used to retrieve the embeddings for the lines;
-3. visualization
+3. Providing utilities for visualization and statistics about the virtual-camera images and the lines.

 ## Requirements
 Python 2.7 is used here.
 You can create a virtual environment and install the packages: